 These are completely different things.
 I always recommend WordPress.org.

-Free blogs do have a number of limitations, since you can’t monetize it, and you also can’t get full access to the themes database, instead you will only be able to use the free basic themes the web host offers.
+Free blogs do have many limitations.
+You can’t monetize it, and you also can’t get full access to the themes database.
+Instead, you will only be able to use the free basic themes the web host offers.
 But it is not everything.
-Here, your content will never belong to you, it can be deleted at any time and the page will be turned off.
+Here, your content will never belong to you.
+Your site can be deleted at any time, and your content will disappear.

-Self-hosted blogs are the way to go when blogging, it is much simpler, you will feel more at ease, and you can moderate things at your own pace.
-You also get full access to your content and no one has the right to interfere, modify or delete your content.
-You can customize your website or modify anything you want.
-You have full control over your website.
+Self-hosted blogs are the way to go when blogging.
+It is much simpler, you will feel more at ease, and you can moderate things at your own pace.
+You also get full access to your content, and no one has the right to interfere, modify or delete it.
+You can customize your website or change anything you want.
+And you have full control over your website.

-A commercial blog, that is a blog where you intend to sell your personal product or line should probably have a search bar to make it easier for you visitors to fluidly navigate and find the products they are most interested in.
+A commercial blog, where you intend to sell your personal product or line.
+It should probably have a search bar.
+To help visitors navigate smoothly, and find the products they are most interested in.

-WordPress offer a myriad of free themes that are best suited for each and every one of your interests, so choose wisely.
+WordPress.org offers a myriad of free themes that are best suited for each and every one of your interests.
+So choose wisely.